 Have you lost a spouse or loved one due to the negligence or reckless conduct of another individual?
-The Fitch Law Firm LLC will go the extra mile to help your family pursue the money damages you need to cover your economic and non-economic losses.
+The Fitch Law Firm LLC will go the extra mile to help your family pursue the monetary damages you need to cover your economic and non-economic losses.

 What Is Wrongful Death?